darkmatter2222/COD-MW-2019-DNN/README.md

 If you can run Tensorflow off your GPU, Highly recomend you do so.
 Its the difference of 2 FPS (i7 3770K) and 12 FPS (GTX 1080 TI).
 Good instructions here: https://www.tensorflow.org/install/gpu and here https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/

 ### What does 'EnemyDetector/Scripts/Run.py' do?
-Grab the center 200x200 pixel block, adn run it through the Neural Network.
+Grab the center 200x200 pixel block, and run it through the Neural Network.
 It will print to the console any time it is > 95% confident that it sees an enemy.